 The Center for Hellenic Studies (Greece), Harvard University

-In 2003, Nafplion Municipality decided to move forward on the renovation of the neoclassical Megaron Iatrou (formerly the home of the Municipal town hall of Nafplion) and to lease this historical building to the CHS in order to house the Center's Greek station.
-The Center in Greece (CHS GR) opened to the public in June 28th, 2008.
+In 2003, The Municipality of Nafplio decided to proceed with the renovation of the neoclassical Megaron Iatrou (formerly hosting Nafplio’s Town hall) and to lease this historical building to CHS in order to house the Center's Greek branch.
+CHS Greece opened to the public on June 28th, 2008.

 Α. DIGITAL LIBRARY

 The “Georgios Vernardakis” Digital Library on the Center’s second floor is open to visiting researchers—free of charge—and its constantly enriched collection offers a database with millions of digital items (books, journals, manuscripts, files, maps, microfilms, and musical scores as well as audio and visual material) from all academic fields and disciplines.